merge-api/merge-ats-java/docs/ScorecardsApi.md

 <a name="scorecardsRetrieve"></a>
 # **scorecardsRetrieve**
-> Scorecard scorecardsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Scorecard scorecardsRetrieve(xAccountToken, id, includeRemoteData)